NPPElement/visiobas-gateway/README.md

 ```

 ## Setting
-To configure it, you need to edit the file visiobas_gateway/config/gateway.json
+To configure it, you need to edit the file `docker-compose.yaml`.
+HTTP's settings must be specified in the `http_config.env`.
+HTTP's settings file template [here](https://github.com/NPPElement/visiobas-gateway/blob/develop/http_config.env.template).

 ## Launch
-Go to the visiobas-gateway directory
+Go to the `visiobas-gateway` directory
 ```
 sudo docker-compose up -d
 ```